DOI-ONRR/doi-extractives-data/_how-it-works/aml-fees.md

 ### Certification

-When a state or tribe has reclaimed high priority coal AML areas, [they may be eligible for "certification."](https://www.law.cornell.edu/uscode/text/30/1240) Once certified, the source of their funds from the Department of the Interior's Office of Surface Mining Reclamation and Enforcement (OSMRE) changes; instead of receiving AML grants, they receive funds from the General Fund of the U.S. Treasury.
+When a state or tribe has reclaimed high priority coal AML areas, [they may be eligible for "certification."](https://www.law.cornell.edu/uscode/text/30/1240) Once certified, the source of their funds from OSMRE changes; instead of receiving AML grants, they receive funds from the General Fund of the U.S. Treasury.
 These funds can be used for other purposes, including reclaiming abandoned hardrock mine sites.
 A certified state or tribe may still have abandoned coal mine areas to reclaim.

 You can track certified states and tribes by reviewing the [annual AML grant distributions](https://www.osmre.gov/resources/grants.shtm).